 Intellectual freedom is at the heart of the American political system and a governing principle of the information professions.
 Intellectual freedom entails the fundamental right of all people to think, say, write, and espouse any idea or belief, regardless of its political, religious, or social foundation or intent.
-Intellectual freedom also assumes that people have unrestricted and equal access to the ideas and beliefs of others, regardless of the communication medium used: voice, printed page, or computer.
+The video lecture by Dr. Darra Hofman explores how information communities should have unrestricted and equal access to the ideas and beliefs of others, regardless of the communication medium used: voice, printed page, or computer.

 - Lecture: Web Version